 Walnut Creek Pedestrian Accident Attorneys

-Pedestrian Accidents in the Bay Area
+Pedestrian Accidents in the East Bay Area

 Every time you walk to your car, through a parking lot, or simply around town, you are at risk.
 In California, pedestrian-vehicle accidents are a serious problem, with hundreds of people killed and tens of thousands more seriously injured in these types of collisions every year.